Skip to main content

 Prerequisites

-It may be necessary to restart your computer if you want to use a locally-hosted Playwright Browser for the first time.
+It may be necessary to restart your Mendix App once, if you do not see a browser window when running a locally-hosted Playwright Browser for the first time.

 If this jar file is added to the Mendix project and the app is deployed to a local server that allows Playwright to load the dependencies it needs, this is sufficient for executing the Test Cases.
 Separate hosting of the Playwright browsers is not needed then.
 However, if the jar-file is not added and/or the local server is also limited in the access it requires for Playwright to load its dependencies, it is needed to host a Playwright server elsewhere.